-And before someone tries to protest, saying that Jesus had the power to resurrect Himself, which means He must have been conscious, pointing out Jesus' claim in John 10:18 that He had power to take His life again, 400 the word "power" in this verse, translated from the Greek $\dot{\epsilon}\xi$ ov σ ia/"ex-oo-see'-ah," is just referring to the sort of right that someone in a position of authority has to have an action they wish to be completed actually be performed (and, in fact, this Greek word literally just means "authority").
+And before someone tries to protest, saying that Jesus had the power to resurrect Himself, which means He must have been conscious, pointing out Jesus' claim in John 10:18 that He had power to take His life again, 402 the word "power" in this verse, translated from the Greek $\dot{\epsilon}\xi$ 000 σ (α /"ex-00-see'-ah," is just referring to the sort of right that someone in a position of authority has to have an action they wish to be completed actually be performed (and, in fact, this Greek word literally just means "authority").
 For example, just because a king is said to have the "power" to tax the citizens of his country doesn't mean he personally goes to every single citizen of the country and forces them to give him the money directly; it just means that he has the legal authority to expect they'll pay their taxes.
-Likewise, Pilate had the "power"401 (also translated from the Greek ἐξουσία) to crucify Jesus, but that doesn't mean he physically performed the actual crucifixion himself with his own strength (if he did, the Greek word δύναμις/"doo'-nam-is" - which does refer to strength or ability in the Bible402 - would have been used in the original Greek in John 19:10-11 instead, as well as in John 10:18 if Jesus meant He actually had the ability to resurrect Himself from the dead), but instead he had his soldiers do the actual deed under his legal authority (and so, what Jesus said just meant: "I have the right to lay [my life] down, and I have the right to receive it again," and He did receive it again, when He was woken from His sleep by His Father403).
-Likewise, when Jesus parabolically said in John 2:19 that He would raise His body three days after His death, 404 it's important to remember the fact that "He was buried," and that any passage we read about His resurrection has to be interpreted in such a way that it doesn't contradict this crucial part of what Paul said his readers believed when they were saved, which means that Jesus could only be referring to raising His body in the sense of getting up off the slab in the tomb after His God and Father 405 resurrected Him from the dead (which
+Likewise, Pilate had the "power" 403 (also translated from the Greek $\dot{\epsilon}\xi$ 000 σ (α) to crucify Jesus, but that doesn't mean he physically performed the actual crucifixion himself with his own strength (if he did, the

-400 No man taketh it from me, but I lay it down of myself.
+402 No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again.
 This commandment have I received of my Father. - John 10:18

-401 Then saith Pilate unto him, Speakest thou not unto me? knowest thou not that I have power to crucify thee, and have power to release thee?
+403 Then saith Pilate unto him, Speakest thou not unto me? knowest thou not that I have power to crucify thee, and have power to release thee?
 Jesus answered, Thou couldest have no power at all against me, except it were given thee from above: therefore he that delivered me unto thee hath the greater sin. - John 19:10-11